ZephonMakale/Personal-Blog/README.md

 * Register and Login into their account.
 * Create profile.
 * Create pitches
-* Like other users's pitches.
+* Like other user's pitches.
 * Comment on other user's pitches.
 ## Technologies used
-I created the project with (python 3.8), Flask-Microframework.
+I created the project with (python 3.8), Flask-Microframework, heroku server.

 ## Setup/Installation Requirements
  ### The project require the following installations